sab4tg/OTW/bandit/bandit16.md

 $ ssh bandit16@bandit.labs.overthewire.org -p 2220
 ```

 This challenge wants us to do a port scan on a range to find the ones that are open and that have the ssl service is running on them.
-Easy with netcat.
+Easy with nmap.

 ```
 nmap localhost -p 31000-32000 | grep open